civiform/docs/website/src/faq.md

   <details open>
     <summary>How can I get CiviForm in my community?</summary>
     <div class="accordion-body">
     <p>Adopting CiviForm requires working closely with program administrators, IT teams, and other stakeholders to successfully understand and meet the needs of programs and residents.
-See "<a href="/contact">Get started</a>" for a detailed look at the process.</p>
+See "<a href="/getstarted-new">Get Started</a>" for an overview.
+If you want more detail, visit the "<a href="/implementation-guide">Implementation Guide</a>" for a detailed look at the process.</p>
     </div>
   </details>
 </cagov-accordion>